pmradman/CMPS2200-recitation/recitation-03/recitation-03.md

 .
 .

 c) Solve this recurrence using any method you like.
+Please explain how do you have this.

 .
 .